tilman151/klay/README.md

 For more information, please refere to the blog post.

 This repository contains all quickstart modelling examples from the DL4J example repository.
-They were converted to Kotlin and show the capabilities of Klay.
+They were converted to Kotlin and demonstrate how to use *Klay*.
 Only the layers necessary for getting the examples to work are implemented.
 The rest is still work in progress.